AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/commerce-235-upgrade-prerequisites-mariadb.md

 >[!WARNING]
 >
 > [!DNL MyISAM] tables should not be converted to [!DNL InnoDB] with `ALTER TABLE` on Pro clusters, as they will still lack replication.
-Recreate the tavles as [!DNL InnoDB] tables by renaming and copying the data to ensure they replicate.
+Recreate the tables as [!DNL InnoDB] tables by renaming and copying the data to ensure they replicate.
 Do the following:
 >1.
 Rename the existing table:
  ```RENAME TABLE <existing_table> <table_old>;```
 >1.
 Create a new table from the data in the existing table: